KWC Faucets Review & Rating Updated: 11/12/21

-The narrow design range of KWC faucets makes most of the styles unsuitable for any but very contemporary kitchens and the very small palette of three finishes further limits the range of decors in which the faucets will fit.
-So, if you are on a budget, your style is traditional or your aim is to duplicate the look of a heritage kitchen, you may have to look elsewhere for your faucets.
+The narrow design range of KWC faucets makes most of the styles unsuitable for any but contemporary kitchens and the very small palette of three finishes further limits the range of decor in which the faucets will fit.

-Once you open the technical document for a faucet, however, the information is extensive including installation instructions and an exploded parts diagram.
+The information about the faucet in the technical document is extensive including installation instructions (in five languages) and an exploded parts diagram.
 What is missing is a dimensioned drawing to help you decide whether a faucet will fit your sink.
-Installation instructions are in five languages.

 KWC faucets are sold only through showrooms and some internet retailers.
 The "where to buy" link on the company website works well but is difficult to find.
 Look for it under the "Service" menu.
-Irrespective of where you buy a KWC faucet, do not expect drastic price reduction from KWC's suggested retail price.
+Irrespective of where you buy a KWC faucet, do not expect a drastic price reduction from KWC's suggested retail price.
 The company enforces a minimum advertised price (MAP) policy that prohibits advertising a price more than 30% below its list price.